DarkEden-coding/Scythe-Spaghetti-detection/readme.md

 - [YOLOv8](https://docs.ultralytics.com/)
 - [Roboflow Dataset](https://universe.roboflow.com/dark-eden-nuheg/3d-printing-fail-detection)
 # Notes:
-If you are a large company looking into using this software please contact me through email about possable modification to better suit your location and system.
+- If you are a large company looking into using this software please contact me through email about possable modification to better suit your location and system.
+- I am not responsable for any damage to your printer while using this project, use at your own risk, the detection will be as good as I can get it but if you have a spaghetti that is not detected and damages your printer I am not responsable.